Do Ryzen CPUs Come With Coolers And Thermal Paste?

 Whether or not the CPU comes with a cooler and thermal paste varies by model.

-Most AMD’s high-end processors don’t include stock coolers since they know that professional users generally look for aftermarket solutions.
+Most of AMD’s high-end processors don’t include stock coolers since they know that professional users generally look for aftermarket solutions.

 How To Find a Ryzen CPU That Includes Coolers and Thermal Paste